JNethaduna/nearest2u/work-breakdown.md

 - Takes data from "/store/login"
 - Validates the data again.
-- Matches the hashed password against the one in the database (For now its "$lib/data/stores.js").
+- Matches the hashed password against the one in the database (Function from "$lib/server/database/stores.ts").
 - Response can be OK for success, or Error for invalid inputs.

 ### Manage Store Page (For store owner)